real-YingXu/final_project/README.md

                 trellis.set_callback(x,y,blink2)
         B = True
 ```
-to make the user to choose which mode they would like to play, we use a simple python input to realize that function.
+To make the user to choose which mode they would like to play, we use a simple python input to realize that function.
+In this way, the user could choose the mode they want to play by interacting with console.

 Then we made a number of light function which will produce different light effect when the button is pressed:
 ```